 These are performed with dumbbells or a barbell.
-Lie on your back on a bench with a steep incline.
-To keep from moving, lock the feet in place and take the dumbbell or discs (with or without the bar).
-Stretch your arms at your sides.
+Lie on a steeply inclined bench with your back to it.
+To keep from moving, lock your feet in place and take the dumbbell or plates (with or without the bar).
+Stretch out your arms to your sides.
 Lean forward to lift the upper torso as high as possible.
 Then return to the starting position.

 Ab exercises with a stability ball